adaptdk/contrib/README.md

 You may want to try the following command.

-    contriblog html > contributions.html
+    ./contriblog html > contributions.html

-## How to add entries
+## Adding entries

-Feel free to post new additions:

-- Use the helper, e.g. `contriblog add`, and post a new PR, or
+- Use the helper, e.g. `./contriblog add`, or
-- Send some lines/links at slack #contributions channel.

-I both cases please at-mention Marco.
+- Manually edit the YAML file, and process it with `./contriblog format` to get it on the standard output.

 ## YAML format

-The YAML file tries to be self-explanatory, when in doubt just ask on slack.
+The YAML file tries to be self-explanatory.
 It tries to describe contributions thinking in possible future use of the data.

 Types are [CHAOSS Types of